 - Official transcript of current course of study (for current students) or a copy of an acceptance letter from a graduate planning school (for incoming students); and

 - Resume of work experience and background.

-An email verification of application receipt will be sent to the participant by the LAP Scholarship coordinator.
+An email verification of application receipt will be sent to the participant by the LAP Scholarship Committee.

-The LAP Executive Committee will review applications and determine the scholarship award winner.
+The LAP Scholarship Committee will review applications and determine the scholarship award recipient.
 Applications will be judged using the following criteria, listed in order of importance: